quil-lang/magicl/README.md

 ## Lisp-Only vs Accelerated MAGICL

+### Extensions

 MAGICL by default only uses pure ANSI Common Lisp code.
-If you with to accelerate it or extend the functionality, you may load *MAGICL extensions*.
-The available ones are:
+If you wish to accelerate it or extend the functionality, you may load *MAGICL extensions*.
+These extensions typically install new backends to MAGICL functions.
+The available extensions are:

 - `MAGICL/FANCY`: for every extension we've got under the kitchen sink
 - `MAGICL/EXT-BLAS`: for BLAS functions